- Reviewed: 19 March 2020, 14:22 NZDT

 Travel on public buses and vans can be dangerous and there are frequent accidents resulting in fatalities, some of which involve foreign tourists.
 Poor road conditions, driving standards as well as overcrowded and under-maintained vehicles all contribute to the risk.
 We recommend avoiding travel on overloaded or crowded vehicles and overnight buses.

 General travel advice

-New Zealanders travelling or resident in Nepal should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air, as well as cancelled flights.
+New Zealanders travelling or resident in Nepal should have a comprehensive travel insurance policy in place that includes helicopter rescue and medical evacuation by air, as well as cancelled flights.
 You should ensure that your insurance policy provides cover for all of the activities you intend undertaking while in Nepal, such as trekking, rafting and mountain climbing.

 New Zealanders travelling or resident in Nepal are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 The New Zealand High Commission New Delhi, India is accredited to Nepal

 Street Address Sir Edmund Hillary Marg, Chanakyapuri, New Delhi 110 021, India Telephone +91 11 4688 3170 Fax +91 11 4688 3165 Email email@example.com Web Site http://www.nzembassy.com/india Hours Mon - Fri 0830 - 1700 hrs